marasanders/angular-rails-data-base-generator/baking-minus-the-math/README.md

    have so explicitly have to put in specific files so things don't appear on every page of your app

+//= are directives any file in javasripts folder will get included whenrails preocompile
+    we don't want it to be include in everypage so delete require tree

 adding to very top of javascripts/categories/index.controller.js auto find and include when prcompiles

    //= require angular